Constellation-Labs/documentation-hub/stargazer/Guide/sendingRPCRequests.md

 <intro-end />

-Communication with the network is done via RPC requests, this guide will show you how to send a RPC request and how to interpret responses.
+Communication with the wallet is sent via RPC requests.
+This guide will show you how to send a RPC request and how to interpret responses.

 :::info Obtain a chain provider